fair-data-collective/excel2rdf-site/docs/Introduction.md

 The SKOS format is compatible with the required SKOS format for BioPortal and OntoPortal repositories, making it easy to access your terms through those systems and through the [CEDAR Workbench](https://metadatacenter.org) metadata system.

 We use the following tools to manage this conversion.
-(Only the first two are required for simple [manual conversions](../ManualWorkflow).)
+(Only the first two are required for a simple [manual conversions](../ManualWorkflow).)

 - Excel spreadsheets
 - [SKOS Play Convert](https://labs.sparna.fr/skos-play/convert) (available at web site or as downloaded service)